 Failure to provide adequate heat removal.
 As described in Section 2.6.2, it is important to provide adequate heat removal to ensure device reliability.
-This can either be done with adequate air flow or the use of a simple heat sink built into the board.
+This can be done either with adequate air flow or the use of a simple heat sink built into the board.
 The backside pad should be grounded for best performance.